 I often imagine an older version of myself, closer to age 70, silvered long thick wavy hair and kind eyes, holding a space for me.
 The first time I imagined her it was in a guided meditation in which we were asked to imagine a beloved mentor walking toward us in a place that brought us peace.
 I saw myself in the clearing at the edge of the woods by my then home.
 This radiant, strong and graceful woman emerged and sat down on the bench near the path.
 I join her and rested my head on her shoulder as she held me close.
 I see her often now.
 She is wise in a care-free way, both grounded and at ease.
 She is not attached to other people or things, though she is very much aware and connected.
 She is stable and curious.
 Her movements are gentle, yet clear.
 And she truly appears at home in herself, wherever she is.

 She became an anchor or future potential, and simultaneously present and supportive.
 I won’t forget the day I walked by the bench with shoulders heavy and chest sunk-in, weary from crying and not eating enough, that I heard in my mind,

 “Your life is going to be even better than you could ever imagine.”

 With this notion and this hope for myself, in the past few years, I have upped the ante in my journey of self-love.
-I joined the Yoga Health Coaching community and invested in the success of my business: supporting highly responsible, overwhelmed women boost energy, sleep better, and fearlessly love their bodies.
-I shared my dream of the Montana mountains with friends and made connections in a place I’d only dreamed existed.
+In 2016, I joined the Yoga Health Coaching community and invested in the success of my business: supporting highly responsible, overwhelmed women boost energy, sleep better, and fearlessly love their bodies.
+I shared my next step of the Montana mountains with friends and made connections in a place I’d only imagined existed.
 After purchasing a reliable car, moving across the country, getting lost regularly on dirt roads with my dog as my co-pilot, I decided to stay a while.
 I tattooed the mountains on my arm as a reminder that I can show up for myself.